AMIT-HSBI/NeuralNetwork/PythonToModelica/README.md

 # PythonToModelica

-A package convert Python data types to Modelica strings.
+A package to convert Python data types to Modelica strings.

 ## Installation